Dr Natalie Skinner

 |URL for Business Card:||http://people.unisa.edu.au/Natalie.Skinner|

-Natalie Skinner is a Senior Research Fellow at the Centre for Work + Life and Centre for Human Resource Management.
+Natalie Skinner is a Senior Research Fellow at the Centre for Centre for Workplace Excellence, School of Management.
 She is interested in health and wellbeing in the workplace, with a particular emphasis on psychological health (eg stress, burnout, job satisfaction), job quality (work intensity, flexibility, work hours) and work-life interaction.

 - Natalie supervises honours (4th year), Masters and PhD students